CmdrStardust/Alite/ReadMe.txt

 Designed specifically for Android devices, Alite brings space action and exploration directly to you - wherever you are.

+Alite is inspired by classic Elite, (c) Acornsoft, Bell & Braben.

 Version History
 ---------------